-Based on the number of common shares outstanding as of March 31, 2020, and assuming (1) no exercise of the underwriters' option to purchase additional common shares (including common shares in the form of ADSs) and (2) no exercise of any of our other outstanding warrants or options, we will have outstanding an aggregate of 47,938,408 common shares (including in the form of ADSs) following this global offering.
-All of our outstanding common shares are freely tradable on Nasdaq Stockholm, all of the 4,153,385 ADSs to be sold in the U.S. offering (representing 8,306,770 common shares), and any ADSs sold upon exercise of the underwriters' option to purchase additional ADSs sold in the U.S. offering, will be freely tradable in the U.S. public market without restriction or further registration under the Securities Act, unless the ADSs are held by any of our "affiliates" as such term is defined in Rule 144 of the Securities Act (subject, in each case, to the terms of the lock-up agreements referred to below, as applicable).
-The number of ADSs available for sale immediately after this global offering will be the number sold in the U.S. offering less any ADSs held by our directors, officers and certain shareholders are subject to lock-up agreements through 90 days after the date of this prospectus.
-The common shares held by existing shareholders are "restricted securities," as that term is defined in Rule 144 under the Securities Act.
-Restricted securities may be sold in the United States on the Nasdaq Global Select Market only if registered or if their resale qualifies for exemption from registration described below under Rule 144 or Rule 701 promulgated under the Securities Act.
+Based on the number of common shares outstanding as of December 15, 2020, and assuming (1) no exercise of the underwriters' option to purchase additional common shares (including common shares in the form of ADSs) and (2) no exercise of any of our other outstanding warrants or options, we will have outstanding an aggregate of common shares (including in the form of ADSs) following the global offering.
+The ADSs sold in the U.S. offering will be freely tradable in the U.S. public market without restriction or further registration under the Securities Act, unless the ADSs are held by any of our "affiliates" as such term is defined in Rule 144 of the Securities Act (subject, in each case, to the terms of the lock-up agreements referred to below, as applicable).
+The number of ADSs available for sale immediately after the global offering will be the number sold in the U.S. offering less any ADSs held by our directors, officers and certain shareholders are subject to lock-up agreements through 90 days after the date of this prospectus.
+The common shares held by existing shareholders are "restricted securities," as that term is defined in Rule 144 or Rule 701 under the Securities Act, or Rule 701 promulgated under the Securities Act.